fogWraith/Hotline/Docs/Protocol/Capabilities-Large-File.md

 - Treat all integer fields as unsigned; clamp legacy 32-bit fields instead of wrapping when conveying >4 GiB values.
 - **Clamping vs. zeroing:** control-plane legacy fields (`DATA_FILESIZE`, `DATA_XFERSIZE`, etc.) should be **clamped** to `0xFFFFFFFF`.
 The HTXF handshake legacy length field (bytes 8–11) should be set to **zero** when the transfer size exceeds 32 bits.
 The distinction matters: clamped control-plane values let legacy clients display approximate sizes, while a zeroed HTXF length prevents a legacy peer from attempting a partial read and treating it as complete.
 - Validate HTXF flags before attempting to read the optional 64-bit length.
-Servers MUST reject `HTXF_FLAG_SIZE64` when the peer is not authorised for large-file mode.
+Servers MUST reject any of `HTXF_FLAG_LARGE_FILE`, `HTXF_FLAG_SIZE64` or `HTXF_FLAG_RESUME` when the peer is not authorised for large-file mode.
 - In legacy mode, omit oversized entries from directory listings and use the 32-bit ceiling for reported sizes and counts to avoid advertising un-fetchable items.
 - Always send both legacy and 64-bit companion fields in large-file mode so mixed peers can continue operating; fall back to legacy values when a 64-bit counterpart is absent.
 - `DATA_FILESIZE64` in Get File Name List (200) is a **separate transaction field** appended to the response field list after each `DATA_FILE` field — it is not embedded inside the `DATA_FILE` binary blob.
 Clients parse it by reading the field list sequentially: each `DATA_FILESIZE64` corresponds to the most recently parsed `DATA_FILE`.
 - Resume: the 64-bit offset (`DATA_OFFSET64`) determines the byte position to resume from.
 The 64-bit transfer length in the HTXF handshake reflects the **remaining** bytes to transfer (total size minus offset), not the full file size.
+This holds for a resumed large-file upload too: a server sizing the copy from the total waits for bytes the client already sent and will never send again.
 - **Error handling:** Servers MUST return an error reply (Flags = 1 in the transaction header) if a client requests a large-file operation but is not authorised for large-file mode.
-For HTXF, the server MUST close the transfer connection if `HTXF_FLAG_SIZE64` is set by an unauthorised peer.
-Implementations SHOULD log the rejection for diagnostics.
+For HTXF, the server MUST close the transfer connection if any of `HTXF_FLAG_LARGE_FILE`, `HTXF_FLAG_SIZE64` or `HTXF_FLAG_RESUME` is set by an unauthorised peer.
+A server MUST NOT silently ignore an unauthorised flag and fall back to legacy framing: the flag describes the payload, so ignoring it means parsing the stream one way while the peer wrote it another.
+Implementations SHOULD log the rejection at warning level, naming the offending flag and the file, so that the client author has something actionable.

 - **`DATA_CAPABILITIES` width:** The `DATA_CAPABILITIES` field is typically 2 bytes (16 bits), expandable to 8.
 Only bit 0 (`CAPABILITY_LARGE_FILES`) is defined by *this* extension; other bits are allocated by other extensions and a peer will routinely advertise several at once (see [DATA_CAPABILITIES](Capabilities.md) for the registry).
 Implementations MUST mask for bit 0 rather than comparing the whole field, and MUST ignore bits they do not recognise rather than rejecting the field.

+### Unauthorised `HTXF_FLAG_LARGE_FILE`

+This case has its own section because the consequence of getting it wrong is not a failed transfer — it is a corrupt file that every party reports as healthy.

+The two transfer directions are framed differently (see [Large-File Transfer Mode](#large-file-transfer-mode)): a large-file *download* keeps the FFO wrapper and merely widens the fork headers, while a large-file *upload* has no wrapper at all.
+An implementation that builds the download side first and assumes the upload side mirrors it will set `HTXF_FLAG_LARGE_FILE` and still send a complete FFO.

+A server that honours the flag from an unauthorised peer then writes that FFO to disk as file content.
+The `FILP` header, the INFO fork and the fork headers become the leading bytes of the stored file, and the tail is truncated by however many bytes the wrapper occupied — the server stops at the announced length.
+For a file named `nyx-windows-amd64.exe` the wrapper is 151 bytes: 24 for the FFO header, 16 for the INFO fork header, 95 for the INFO fork itself (74 fixed + 21 for the name, with no comment), and 16 for the DATA fork header.

+The resulting file is close enough to the expected size to survive a glance, and is corrupt from byte zero.
+It uploads without error, lists correctly, and downloads without error — the server wraps the corrupt bytes in a valid FFO and delivers them faithfully, so even a stock Hotline 1.2.3 accepts the transfer.
+Nothing in either peer's logs distinguishes it from a healthy round trip.
+The first symptom is a user reporting that a downloaded file will not open.

+To identify a file damaged this way, read its first four bytes. `46 49 4C 50` (`FILP`) in place of the file's own signature is conclusive.
+The original content begins at the end of the wrapper and is short by that many bytes at the tail, so the file is recoverable only if the sender still has it.

+Rejecting the unauthorised flag converts this into a refused transfer at the handshake, before a single payload byte is read.

 ## Notes